fourjuaneight/blog/content/posts/february-notes.md

 I watched an entire show in a single month and I'm not ashamed of it.
 All 700 episodes and 3 movies were worth it.

 ### Watched
 - [Naruto](https://www.crunchyroll.com/naruto): I watched this show during its original run and covered a long period of my life.
 I experienced loss, pain, and marriage while watching it.
 And so much more in between.
-Watching it a second time with my wife brought back many memories and feelings.
+Watching it a second time with my partner brought back many memories and feelings.
 And now it holds a precious spot in my life.
 - [Little Women](https://letterboxd.com/film/little-women-2019/): Life is often shit and sometimes the best you can do is make the most of it and move on.
 I think this movie did a lovely job of showing that and I enjoyed it.
 - [How Rockets Are Made](https://youtu.be/o0fG_lnVhHw): It's a video about how rockets are made.
 Filmed by an engineer; [Destin Sandlin](https://www.youtube.com/user/destinws2).
 It's just 30 minutes of awesomeness.